laravel-shift/boilerplate/datatables/create.md

 > Defining a model as data source will automatically scan the database to define the visible fields as datatable columns.
 You can avoid this scan by using the `--nodb` option, in this case the generator will only use the fields declared in the model class.

+---

-### For package developpers
+## For package developpers

-By default, datatable classes are placed in the folder `app\Datatables`
+By default, generated datatable classes are placed in the folder `app\Datatables`

-But you can declare your own datatable class within your package by using the `boilerplate.datatables` singleton :
+But you can declare your own datatable class within your package service provider by using the `boilerplate.datatables` singleton :

 ```
+public function boot()
+{
     app('boilerplate.datatables')->registerDatatable(\MyVendoName\MyPackage\MyModelDatatable::class);
+}
 ```

+---

 ## Calling the datatable